Louis Phélypeaux, Marquis of La Vrillière

-Louis Phélypeaux (1672–1725), marquis de La Vrillière, was a French statesman.
+Louis Phélypeaux, Marquis of La Vrillière (14 April 1672–7 September 1725) was a French statesman and nobleman.

 He succeeded his father Balthazar Phélypeaux as minister for the "so-called Reformed religion", that is with responsibility for Huguenots in 1700.
 In 1715, when the Regent forced Phélypeaux's kinsman Jérôme Phélypeaux to resign his ministries in favour of Jérôme's son Jean Frédéric, Phélypeaux became acting head of the Department of the Maison du Roi and of Navy Ministry.
 He exercised control of the ministries from 1715 to 1718 when Jean-Frédéric took effective office.

 He was succeeded as minister for Huguenot matters by his son, Louis.

-He married Françoise de Mailly-Nesle (1688–1742) in 1700.
+He married Françoise de Mailly (1688–1742) in 1700.
 They had four children: